 It's true – teams that celebrate together tend to have higher levels of engagement and performance.
 In fact, 81% of employees report that they feel more valued and 77% report feeling more engaged when celebrations are successfully delivered at work.

-We recently looked at 6 ideas for improving how you celebrate at work: Click here for suggestions on when, why and how to celebrate at work.
+We recently looked at 6 ideas for improving how you celebrate at work.

 Employee engagement statistics from The Social Workplace indicate that 84% of manager's don't know how to measure performance.
 And in another study by Gartner, only 31% of managers are identified as having any dashboards at all.
 We often tend to over-complicate things in the digital age.
 So if you're not tracking or sharing the score yet, start simple with Excel.
 If you’re ready, move on to a more sophisticated tool like PowerBI.